 A travel cot and highchair are available on request.
 An inflatable child bed (suitable for 8/10 year olds) is available free of charge.

-Two well-behaved dogs are welcome at Aikwood Tower at a charge of £25.
+Two well-behaved dogs are welcome at Aikwood Tower at a charge of £20 per dog.
 We would ask that they are kept to the downstairs, uncarpeted areas and off the furniture.
 Dogs must be kept under control when walking on the wider estate.

 Luxurious Swedish brand ‘DUX®' beds are provided in all rooms to ensure a good night's sleep.
 Towels, bathrobes and slippers are provided for each guest.
 Guest toiletries are also provided.
 A hairdryer is supplied in each bedroom.